 The Parent-Infant Sleep Lab is a research lab in the Department of Anthropology.
 It is the home for a group of researchers examining various aspects of infant and child sleep and parenting behaviour.
 The lab itself was opened in 2000, while the research programmes it houses have been in operation since 1995.
+Information can be found here about the core research team, previous members of the core team with whom we still work (associates), and collaborators (academics and clinicians at other institutions around the world).
+We also work with a large number of research users via outreach, and engagement.
+As a consequence our work is implemented into practice in many settings (impact).

 The Sleep Lab provides opportunities for undergraduate and postgraduate students to become involved in our research, and we welcome enquiries.
 As our research team has grown our research focus has broadened and we are now involved in projects examining adult sleep in addition to that of parents and their children.